mongodb/docs/source/includes/deploy/community-debian.rst

 ..
-Install Procedure for MongoDB Community on Ubuntu
+Install Procedure for MongoDB Community on Debian

 .. procedure::
    :style: normal